 The data pointed out here is problematic for MP, PI and for LI as currently stated.
 However, once LI, the final version of LI, is formulated in section 5 in reaction to some (loosely related but) independent data, it will be shown that a correct prediction regarding this data point will naturally fall out without further ado.
-Consider the contrast in (37).
+Consider the contrast in (39).

-(37) [Context: two students solved all of the math problems and the rest solved none.]

-\rightsquigarrow Exactly two students solved all of the math problems (presupposition)
+- (39) [Context: two students solved all of the math problems and the rest solved none.] - a.
+Both students who solved some of the math problems passed. - → Exactly two students solved some of the math problems (presupposition) - b.
+Both students who solved all of the math problems passed. - → Exactly two students solved all of the math problems (presupposition)

-Three features of the two sentences in (37) are crucial.
-First, note that the presuppositions triggered by these two sentences are logically independent.24 In a world in which two students solved all of the math problems, one solved only some, and the rest solved none, the presupposition of (37a) is false while that of (37b) is true.
-In a world in which one student solved all of the math problems, one solved only some, and the rest solved none, the presupposition of (37a) is false.
-Second, note that both presuppositions are satisfied in the context specified in (37).
-Third, and finally, note that (37a) and (37b) are Strawson-equivalent: it is logically impossible for one to be true and the other be false (rather than undefined).
+Three features of the two sentences in (39) are crucial.
+First, note that the presuppositions triggered by these two sentences are logically independent.22 In a world in which two students solved all of the math problems, one solved only some, and the rest solved none, the presupposition of (39a) is false while that of (39b) is true.
+In a world in which one student solved all of the math problems, one solved only some, and the rest solved none, the presupposition of (39a) is true while that of (39b) is false.
+Second, note that both presuppositions are satisfied in the context specified in (39).